-While asparagus are available year round, the best come in spring and early summer.
+While asparagus is available year-round, the best come in spring and early summer.
 Regardless of when you buy them, here are some tips I've learned; when it comes to picking the best asparagus, size doesn't matter at all.
 Thinner asparagus comes from new asparagus plantings, the thicker ones come from older crowns.
 Both are tender, but I prefer the fat ones.
 They just have more "meat" on them.

-Buy asparagus that are fresh, with tightly closed heads.
-If you notice the heads are starting to open, or the stalks seem to be less than “plump" pass for another bunch...those are sure signs the asparagus have been sitting for a while.
+When buying fresh asparagus, look for those with tightly closed heads.
+If you notice the heads are starting to open, or the stalks seem to be less than a "plump" pass for another bunch...those are sure signs the asparagus have been sitting for a while.

 Asparagus is best cooked the day you buy them but can be stored in the refrigerator for up to 4 days.
-To store, wrap them in a damp (not wet) paper towel and place in a plastic zip top bag, or you can set them upright in a jar with 1 inch of water in the bottom and cover the whole thing with a plastic bag.
+To store, wrap them in a damp (not wet) paper towel and place them in a plastic zip-top bag, or you can set them upright in a jar with 1 inch of water in the bottom and cover the whole thing with a plastic bag.

 When it comes to prepping asparagus, be sure to wash them as there may be dirt in the heads.
 You need to remove the bottom of each stalk as that is very fibrous; usually the bottom third, but an easy way to do it is to hold the stalk below the head about midway to the bottom and at the bottom and bend it gently, it will break where the fiber meets the tender.
 While not necessary, if you want your stalks to look "neat" take a paring knife and trim the end once you have broken it.
 When cooking thick asparagus, I like to use a vegetable peeler to take the scales off.
 It looks so neat and tidy; but this is an optional step so if you don't feel like it, then don't do it.
 It will just take a little longer to cook them to crisp-tender.